ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 * Add more order data for WooCommerce.

 = 2.1.4 =
-* Added the option to exclude Wordpress meta data.
+* Added the option to exclude WordPress meta data.

 = 2.1.3 =
 * Add tag and category archive specific page types and post titles.